Incident Response Guide

 - Comms lead (CL): Coordinates communication outside of #login-situation, within GSA, and if needed, with partners and the public

-- Scribe (S): Relays information discussed in war room (hangout) to #login-situation and aids SL in recording incident
+- Scribe (S): Relays information discussed in war room (hangout) to #login-situation and aids SL in recording incident (Just notes, not a transcript)

 - If assigned a specific role or task, sees it through until it is complete OR handed off to another participant and confirmed by the SL